dotnet/designs/accepted/2022/enhance-vector-codegen.md

 }
 ```

-will result in `span` being selected as a source for sampling, with a pseudo-code defined stub:
+will result in `span` being selected as a source for sampling.
+The JIT will _conceptually_ perform the following sampling and recompling --- we elide implementation details for now, which we recognize must fit into the existing PGO architecture (no actual "stub" will exist, instead the recompile logic will take place inside RyuJIT during a Tier1 compile check etc. )

 ```C#
 public int SumVector_Stub(ReadOnlySpan<int> span)